arkajitmandal/SemiClassical-NAMD/README.md

-# Code for Performing Semi-Classical Quantum Dynamics
+# Code for Performing Semi-Classical Quantum Dynamics (SQD)
 The methods that are implimented in this code are : PLDM (Parital Linearized Density Matrix), spin-PLDM, MFE (Mean-Field Ehrenfest), various SQC (Symmetric Quasi-Classical Approach) and N-RPMD (Nonadiabatic Ring-Polymer Molecular Dynamics).
 The present code works for slurm based High-Performance Computing Cluster (HPCC), HTcondor based High-Throughput Computing (HTC) as well as on personal computers.

 # Usage